-Once a business is corporated, it becomes responsible for its own debts and obligations and its owners are generally not personally liable for those debts and obligations.
+Once a business is corporated, it becomes responsible for its debts and obligations, and its owners are generally not personally liable for those debts and obligations.
 This is known as limited liability protection.
-Corporations also have the ability to issue stocks and raise capital through the sale of those stocks.
+Corporations also can issue stocks and raise capital through the sale of those stocks.

 Overall, being corporated can provide many benefits to a business.
-The benefits of a corporation are limited liability protection, the ability to raise capital, and the potential for tax advantages.
-However, it also involves significant legal and financial responsibilities, such as the need to follow corporate governance rules and pay corporate taxes.
+However, it also involves significant legal and financial responsibilities, such as following corporate governance rules and paying corporate taxes.

 “Corporated” and “incorporated” are often used interchangeably to refer to the process of forming a corporation.
-However, “incorporation” is the correct term to use when referring to the process of legally forming a corporation.
+However, “incorporation” is the correct term to use when referring to legally forming a corporation.

 Incorporation is the process of legally forming a corporation.
 This typically involves filing articles of incorporation with the state government and obtaining a corporate charter.
 A corporate charter outlines the powers and responsibilities of the corporation.

 A corporation is a business structure that exists once it has been legally formed through incorporation.
 Incorporation is the act of legally forming a corporation.